 Research

 My current projects and working papers include a formal model to explain when political parties in India introduce internal quotas for women candidates and an online survey experiment on incentivizing peer-to-peer correction of online misinformation.
-My dissertation project focuses on the political ambition of Indian women.
+My dissertation focuses on the gendered pathways into politics in India and their implications for women’s political ambition and representation in urban politics.

 Articles